StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case01.md

 ## Goal
 <HR>
-Make a smart saving light bulb by detecting motion around the environment.<P>
+Make a smart light bulb by detecting motion around the environment.<P>

 ## Background
 <HR>
-<span id="subtitle">What is a Smart Saving Light Bulb?</span><P>
+<span id="subtitle">What is a Smart Light Bulb?</span><P>

-Smart saving light bulb is a light bulb that turns on and off automatically depending on the presence of people around the environment.
-Deploying it in home toilets can help save electricity.
-When no one is inside the toilet the bulb will automatically turn off.<P>
+People always forget to turn off the light when he/she leave.
+Smart light bulb is a light bulb that turns on and off automatically depending on the presence of people around the environment.
+If it detects no motion for more than like 10 mins, it turns off automatically.
+Deploying it in home toilets can help save electricity. <P>

 <span id="subtitle">Smart Saving Light Bulb operation</span><P>